sariina/d3-scenario/README.md

 *this is a work in progress*

-Glue d3.js charts and animations together based on definable scenario.
+Create time based animations with d3.js with a definable scenario

 # Usage